achristen/Meteobike/QGIS-Analysis/readme.md

 The figure shows an example of a subset of visualized `lc_tree` at 50 x 50 m resolution for Freiburg.
 Dark green grid cells contain a lot of trees (parks, forests), white grid cells have none to few trees.
 Dots are Meteobike measurements.
 Note that in this example the colors of the color ramp have been set to a transparancy of 50%.
 Further the map in the background has been set to a stauration of `-100` (right-click on the `OpenStreetMap` layer, select `Properties....`, then under `Symbology` in the section `Color Rendering` set `Saturation` to the mininunm).

-### Combine land cover fractions and air temperature measurements
+### Merge land cover fractions with the Meteobike data

 Similar to what we did with the DEM, we can now attribute to each measurement location of air temperature the corresponding land cover fractions at 50 x 50 km or 500 km x 500 km.
 This will help us to answer questions if a particular land cover fraction controls the magnitude of the nocturnal heat island within cites.
 For that we will again use a spatial join.
 For example to attribute all meteobike measurements in a given land cover grid cell, you choose the function `Join attributes by location` in QGIS.